mmibbetson/dn/style_guide.md

 ## Interstitial Values

-When binding names to expressions for clarity in deriving a final binding to be used elsewhere in the program, if the interstitial values are not needed elsewhere in the program, prefer to enclose them in an expression block.
+When binding names to expressions for clarity in defining a final binding to be used elsewhere in the program, if the interstitial values are not needed elsewhere in the program, prefer to enclose them in an expression block.
 For example:

 ```rust
 let reaper_egg = {